 Diving the Gunilda

 At a depth of 80.8 meters (265 feet) along with Canada's stringent regulation of its underwater resources ensures that the Gunilda gets few visitors.
 Diving the Gunilda is considered to be a very technical dive and should only be done by very experienced and qualified drivers.
 The yacht, now protected as a Heritage Shipwreck, resisted attempts to raise her, and has since been explored by two submersibles, a hard-hat diver and few scuba divers, at least officially.
-The yacht sank in August 11, 1911 after running up hard on McGarvey Shoal, known locally as "Old Man's Hump".
+The yacht sank on August 11, 1911 after running up hard on McGarvey Shoal, known locally as "Old Man's Hump".

 Only photos or video can be taken.
 Penetration inside the vessel is not permitted, and even silt is to be left undisturbed as a way of preserving the wreck.
 It is illegal and unethical to disturb this historic wreck or any of the artifacts that are part of or associated with the wreck.
 Local boaters keep an eye on the wreck location and will not hesitate to challenge individuals that are diving the wreck and will report suspicious activity to the appropriate authorities.